xvanaj/Libgdx-working/README.md

 VisUi - just libgdx skin with some new useful UI components.
 Great to have

 VNameGenerator = by Valkryst.
 Library for generation of words based on some input file.
-Based on markov chains but I think there are more options
+Based on markov chains but I think there are more options.
+Used for generation of character names